cernopendata/cms-opendata-guide/docs/analysis/selection/objects/objects.md

     #include "DataFormats/MuonReco/interface/Muon.h"
     ~~~

     See an example of an EDAnalyzer accessing muon information in the [MuonAnalyzer](https://github.com/cms-opendata-analyses/PhysObjectExtractorTool/blob/2015MiniAOD/PhysObjectExtractor/src/MuonAnalyzer.cc) of the Physics Object Extractor Tool (POET).
+The definitions of object classes used in miniAOD data format can be found in the [list of all classes](https://cmsdoxygen.web.cern.ch/cmsdoxygen/CMSSW_7_6_7/doc/html/d8/d06/namespacepat.html#nested-classes) of the `pat` namespace.

 ## Access methods